Kerr-Schild perturbations in higher derivative gravity theories in $D$ dimensions: AdS-plane wave spacetimes in IDG

-By using the remarkable algebraic properties obtained above, highly complicated field equations of the theory for the AdS wave metric reduces to a more manageable form \footnote{One can check the result by comparing it quadratic curvature gravity with suitable choice of form factors ${\cal F}_{1}=f_{1,0}=\alpha/ \alpha_c$,${\cal F}_{2}=f_{2,0}=\beta/ \alpha_c$ and ${\cal F}_{3}=0$ \cite{Gursespp}.},
+By using the remarkable algebraic properties obtained above, highly complicated field equations of the theory for the AdS wave metric reduce to a more manageable form (for details of the calculations, see Appendix \ref{ap:EOM} and \ref{ap:KSCEOM}) \footnote{One can check the result by comparing it quadratic curvature gravity with suitable choice of form factors ${\cal F}_{1}=f_{1,0}=\alpha/ \alpha_c$,${\cal F}_{2}=f_{2,0}=\beta/ \alpha_c$ and ${\cal F}_{3}=0$ \cite{Gursespp}.},

 The trace part of the equation